Newborn Hearing Screening

 • calibration and upgrade of equipment.

-• Providing counseling and education.
+• Provide counseling and education.

 As indicated in the Code of Ethics (ASHA, 2023), audiologists who work in this capacity should be specifically educated and appropriately trained to do so.
+Audiologist oversight is recommended for all state/territory hearing screening programs, both at the systems level and at the individual program level (Joint Committee on Infant Hearing [JCIH], 2019).

 Roles and Responsibilities of Speech-Language Pathologists